hurlbertlab/core-transient/Reference/formatting_datasets.md

 ## SECTION ONE: WORKFLOW

 Below are the steps that you should take when exploring and formatting datasets.
 These steps should be followed in the order that they’re presented.
 I also suggest using the example_cleaning_script in the scripts/R-scripts/data_cleaning_scripts folder as a guide.
-Following and modifying this script will also ensure that all of our scripts are in similar format and are thus easier to follow.
-IMPORTANT: throughout this process, if there are any problems that keep you from successfully formatting a dataset, add an asterisk to the “flag” column of the data_source_table, git-add-commit-pull the data_source_table, and add an issue to GitHub (assigning the issue to me).
+Following and modifying this script will also ensure that all of our scripts are in similar format and are thus easier to follow. ***IMPORTANT**: throughout this process, if there are any problems that keep you from successfully formatting a dataset, add an asterisk to the “flag” column of the data_source_table, git-add-commit-pull the data_source_table, and **add an issue to GitHub** (assigning the issue to me).*

 1. Git pull!
-Before you begin to work on a dataset, make sure to do a git pull to ensure that you’re working on the most up-to-date version of the core-transient folder.
+Before you begin to work on a dataset, make sure to do a **git pull** to ensure that you’re working on the most up-to-date version of the core-transient folder.
 Taking a few seconds to do this may end up saving you minutes in trying to figure out how to deal with git conflicts if they arise.

 2. Scratch paper!
 I suggest always working with a piece of scrap paper to keep track of various issues with the dataset you’re working with.